Noise-induced hearing loss: Hearing conservation programs

 Workers in general industry who are exposed to noise levels above 85 dBA are required by the Occupational Safety and Health Administration (OSHA) to be in a hearing conservation program (HCP), which includes noise measurement, noise control, periodic audiometric testing, hearing protection, worker education, and record keeping.
 Twenty-four states, Puerto Rico, and the U.S. Virgin Islands have OSHA-approved state plans and have adopted their own standards and enforcement policies.
 Most of these state standards are identical to those of federal OSHA.
 However, some states have adopted different standards or may have different enforcement policies.
 Most health and safety regulations are designed to keep damage risk within "acceptable limits" — that is, some people are likely to incur a hearing loss even when exposed to less than the maximum daily amount of noise specified in a regulation.
 Hearing conservation programs in other arenas (schools, military) have become more common, and it has been established that unsafe listening behaviors, such as listening to loud noise for extended periods of time without protection, persist despite knowledge of potential hearing loss effects.

-However, it is understood that HCPs are designed to change behavior, which is known to be a complex issue that requires a multi-faceted approach.
-According to Keppler et al. in their 2015 study of such programming, they cite the necessary attitude change towards the susceptibility of risk and degree of severity of hearing loss.
-Among young adults, the concept of severity is most crucial because it has been found that behavior change may not occur unless an individual experiences NIHL or similarly related NIHL tinnitus, furthering warranting a multi-pronged approach based on hearing conservation programming and education.
+However, it is understood that HCPs are designed to change behavior, which is a complex issue that requires a multifaceted approach.
+According to Keppler et al. in their 2015 study of such programming, they cite the necessary attitude change towards the susceptibility of risk and the degree of severity of hearing loss.
+Among young adults, the concept of severity is most crucial because it has been found that behavior change may not occur unless an individual experiences NIHL or similarly related NIHL tinnitus, further warranting a multi-pronged approach based on hearing conservation programming and education.